 SPBD developed the micro-savings program in partnership with UNDP and WESTPAC Bank.
-SPBD formally launched the micro-savings program on October 7th, 2004 following a 3 months pilot-test period and required consultations with the Central Bank of Samoa.
-Any SPBD new member can open up a savings account with a minimum of \$10 deposit.
+SPBD formally launched the micro-savings program on October 7th, 2004 following a 3 month pilot-test period and required consultations with the Central Bank of Samoa.
+Any SPBD new member can open up a savings account with a minimum \$10 deposit.
 SPBD also started its savings policy in 2007 whereby 5% loan retention (compulsory savings) goes into a member's Savings account.
-SPBD is not a regulated financial intermediary and does not there use client deposit for on-lending.
+SPBD is not a regulated financial intermediary and does not therefore use client deposits for on-lending.
 Members can withdraw money with prior notice or anytime for emergencies.
-SPBD provides monthly savings report to Central Bank of Samoa.
+SPBD provides a monthly savings report to the Central Bank of Samoa.
 The 5% retention can only be withdrawn by a member after the latest loan is paid off.
 SPBD deposits collected savings daily in a segregated bank account at WESTPAC Bank.
 Details of customer deposits by bank are as follows:

-31-Dec-12 31-Dec-11
+31-Dec-13 \$ 31-Dec-12 \$

-WST (\$) WST (\$)

-WESTPAC 541,635 483,689
+WESTPAC 780,504 541,635

-ANZ 200,799 166,706
+ANZ 200,799

-Total 742,434 650,395

-Total 742,434 650,395
+Total 780,504 742,434